Strictly Physical (song): Background

+"Strictly Physical" was written and produced by Tim Hawes and Pete Kirtley from British production team Jiant along with Christian Ballard and Andrew Murray from production duo Snowflakers and Zimbabwean songwriter Obi Mhondera.
 A thirty-seconds clip of "Strictly Physical" was previewed on 27 August 2007 on the band's official website, and by 3 September the full track had leaked to the Internet via radio.

+Chart performance

+"Strictly Physical" was released by Starwatch Music on 14 September 2007 as the second single from Monrose's same-titled second studio album (2007).
+It debuted at number six on the German Singles Chart in the week of 28 September 2007, before falling to number seven and eventually once again peaking at number six in its third week.
+The band's fourth consecutive top ten hit, the song would spend eleven weeks inside the top 100 of the chart.
+GfK ranked it 65th on its 2007 year-end singles chart.
+Elsewhere, "Strictly Physical" became Monrose's fourth top 20 single in Austria and their fourth top 30 hit in Switzerland, peaking at number 16 and number 29, respectively.

 Music video

-The music video for "Strictly Physical" was filmed between 27–29 August 2007 in Germany.
-It premiered on the band's official website on 12 September and made its television debut the following day on German music network VIVA's show VIVA Live.
+Monrose reunited with Oliver Sommer, director of the visuals for their debut single "Shame" (2006), to film a music video for "Strictly Physical."
+Shot between 27 and 29 August 2007, it was filmed in various locations throughout Berlin, including Boxtempel Berlin in the Weissensee borough.
+The video premiered on the band's official website on 12 September and made its television debut the following day on German music network VIVA's show VIVA Live.

 At the beginning of the video, Bahar Kızıl, who is standing in front of a mirror, Senna Gammour, who is lying on a bed, and Mandy Capristo, who is sitting on a chair, are posing for a photographer in a photoshoot.

 They are dressed in light colored clothing, mostly white.
 The girls show discontent with the photos and storm out, leaving the photographer behind.

 In the following scenes they travel to what is presumably a boxing ring or gym.
 They are now shown dressed in male clothing.
 Monrose changes the roles, acting as three photographers with three men.
 Intercut with these plots are shots of the three women dressed in black and red latex outfits.

 Track listings

+All tracks written by Christian Ballard, Tim Hawes, Pete Kirtley, Obi Mhondera, and Andrew Murray.